 Follow up is essential after treatment of a splenic abscess

 Late complications are not unusual and close monitoring is required.

 With new advances in ultrasonography, computed tomography (CT), improved diagnosis, and aggressive antibiotic therapy, the prognosis in patients with a splenic abscess has improved.

 Splenic abscess is not a common disease, and hence the natural history has not been well studied in controlled clinical trials.
 The lack of trials and evidence-based medicine makes it difficult to make recommendations on diagnosis and management.
 However, expert opinion suggests that an interdisciplinary approach may help with prompt diagnosis and earlier treatment.
 One study revealed that a stratified approach in the emergency room led to an earlier diagnosis with improved outcomes.
 (Level III)

 Both the surgeon and the radiologist must be involved in the care of the patient.
 Recent data indicate that CT guided drainage is safe and an effective way to treat a splenic abscess.
 If surgery is taken, then a laparoscopic approach is preferred over an open approach.
 (Level III)

 If the spleen is removed then both the nurse and pharmacist play a vital role in educating the patient on post-splenectomy sepsis and the need for vaccination.
-In the absence of guidelines it is imperative that the healthcare workers communicate and integrate their strategies so that the patient gets the best care possible.
+In the absence of guidelines, it is imperative that the healthcare workers communicate and integrate their strategies so that the patient gets the best care possible.
 (Level III).
 Finally, the nurse should educate the patients who have had their spleen removed to wear an ID bracelet.

 |||Lee MC,Lee CM, Splenic Abscess: An Uncommon Entity with Potentially Life-Threatening Evolution.
 The Canadian journal of infectious diseases [PubMed PMID: 29666665]|